Benefits of Eating Papaya and the Papain Enzyme

 Papaya and its papain extracts are commonly utilized in the beauty industry for their benefits to the skin.
 They are extensively used in face masks, soaps, cleansers and anti-aging serums.

-Higher in folate content also promotes nutrients for healthy skin and hair.
+When consumed, the fruit's higher folate content also provides nutrients for both healthy skin as well as hair.

 Papaya fruit can be cut in a few different ways.
 One is to simply slice it in half lengthwise, remove the seeds and scoop out the soft flesh with a spoon.
 This is our favorite way.

-Another popular way is to cut papaya in chunks or cubes after peeling off the skin.
+Another popular way to consume papaya is to score half a seeded fruit into cubes and scoop it out from the skin.
 This is a great method if you want to freeze it for later use.

-Each type of papaya can vary in color range (from red to yellow), size and level of sweetness.
+Each type of papaya can vary in size, level of sweetness and color range (from red-orange to yellow).

-While it is hard to find Organically Certified papaya here in the U.S., non-GMO selections are available.
+Typically, here in the U.S., they are imported from Hawaii or Mexico.
+While it is hard to find Organically Certified papaya, non-GMO selections are available.

 This is important as some Hawaiian cultivars like "Rainbow" and "SunUp" are genetically modified to prevent the papaya ringspot virus.